TonyMane/JRBasin/blast.md

 diamond
 Error: Syntax: diamond COMMAND [OPTIONS].
 To print help message: diamond help
 ```
-If its installed you should see

-Error: Syntax: diamond COMMAND [OPTIONS].
-To print help message: diamond help

 If you want see all the options associated with diamond, try 'diamond help'.
 Might be worth it at some point.
 If you don't have it installed, try the below.